 Willis is survived by his wife, Helen; two sons, Gordon Jr. and Tim; a daughter, Susan, and five grandchildren.
 Donations in Willis’ name may be made to the Perkins School for the Blind Library, 175 N. Beacon St., Watertown, MA, 02472.

-American Cinematographer will publish a tribute to Willis in October.
+American Cinematographer will publish an in-depth tribute to Willis in October.

 The Restoration of The Godfather